Jac-Zac/My-home-config/README.md

 *You can also go to your iTerm preferences and import the iTerm_profile.json that you can find in the cloned directory*

-> To have a bit of space I also sugguest to add 20px of padding, set it under advenced >  margin
+> To have a bit of space I also suggest to add 20px of padding, set it under advanced >  margin

 </details>

 <details>
 	<summary><strong>Firefox Configuration</strong></summary>

-> My firefox configuration allows me to browse the web with more freedome then ever before
+> My firefox configuration allows me to browse the web with more freedom then ever before

 *I use [nord theme](https://addons.mozilla.org/en-US/firefox/addon/nord-theme-cool/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search) and I changed my new tabs to black pages.*